FloSch62/muxus/docs/reference/security.md

-The local SQLite database holds folders, colours, display names, sidebar order, workspaces, saved tunnels, Muxus-only SSH/Telnet/serial hosts, per-host highlighting and logging policy, connection timestamps, and—only when the user opts in—encrypted SSH passwords.
+The local SQLite database holds folders, colours, display names, sidebar order, workspaces, saved tunnels, Muxus-only SSH/Telnet/serial hosts, per-host highlighting and logging policy, connection timestamps and encrypted SSH passwords when the user opts in.
 It is created `0600` in a `0700` directory.

 **Credential material is rejected from ordinary profile, tunnel and workspace data.**
 Objects whose field names include `password`, `passphrase`, `secret`, `token` or